 Several geomorphic, hydraulic and biological factors may interact to reduce nutrient export from watersheds (Wollheim et al., 2006).
 Hejzlar et al. (2009) define retention as the fraction of external nutrient inputs that is retained within watersheds, either in absolute values or relative to the input.
 For nitrogen (N), the term retention is widely used to describe the processes leading to a temporary immobilisation of reactive (non-N2) N by incorporation into biomass or sedimentation, or the permanent loss of reactive N by conversion into the non-reactive atmospheric form (N2) by denitrification (Billen et al., 2009).
 Results from mass-balance studies across a wide range of geographic scales indicate that watersheds could retain as much as 60-90% of total N inputs (Kellogg et al., 2010).
 Reduced N export can be achieved by increasing N retention in soils, sediments and biomass, reducing atmospheric and terrestrial N sources, and increasing in-stream N removal and retention processes (Hill and Bolgrien, 2011).

-Water residence time is a major factor determining the retention of nutrients in watersheds (Hejzlar et al., 2009).
+Water residence time is a major factor determining the retention of nutrients in watersheds (Hejzlar et al., 2009), while Hesse and co-workers emphasised the need for better understandding of terrestrial retention (i.e., in soils; Hesse et al., 2013).
 Nitrogen is primarily removed (or retained) from surface water by denitrification (i.e., the microbial production of N2 from fixed N), followed by processes such as sorption to sediment or organic matter, and biological uptake (Hejzlar et al., 2009).
-Watershed characteristics, such as hydrology and geomorphology, strongly control water residence time, where increased water residence time can enhance denitrification processes and thereby reduce N loads to coastal waters (Kellogg et al., 2010; Behrendt and Opitz, 2000).
+Watershed characteristics, such as hydrology and geomorphology, strongly control water residence time, and increased water residence time can enhance denitrification processes and thereby reduce N loads to coastal waters (Kellogg et al., 2010; Behrendt and Opitz, 2000).
 Total N inputs influence denitrification rates, whereas hydrology and geomorphology (or water residence time) influence the proportion of N inputs that are denitrified (Seitzinger et al., 2006).
 Certain areas within watersheds can be identified as sink areas with regard to N export, often being areas with a relatively long water residence time where biogeochemical processes can transform reactive N into organic N in biomass, or N gases via denitrification (Kellogg et al., 2009), or burial of N in sediments (Harrison et al., 2009).
 The mitigating effect of these sink areas could in some cases be negligible, especially in cases where such areas are bypassed by N-carrying water flows due to specific land management practices (e.g. tile drains or storm water overflows) (Kellogg et al., 2009).
 Denitrification processes are favoured in sediments and hypoxic or anoxic bottom waters, particularly in systems with abundant organic carbon (C) and nitrate (Harrison et al., 2009; Mulholland et al., 2008).